 The key to keeping nits and head lice at bay is spotting them, treating them and then making sure you follow up treatment by staying alert.

-Read on for how to identify whether your child has head lice, how you can tell whether it's nits or dandruff, and the five key things every parent needs to know to keep their children nit and head lice-free.
+Read on for how to identify whether your child has head lice, how you can tell whether it's nits or dandruff, and the five key things every parent needs to know to keep their children free of nits and head lice.
 Are you wasting money on expensive treatments that don't work?
 Find out about .

-Head lice and nits are, unfortunately, a common experience for kids: 70% of parents with children aged under 12 have bought a head lice treatment in the past two years, our 2020 survey revealed.
+Head lice and nits are, unfortunately, a common experience for kids.
+Our 2021 survey of 1,362 parents revealed that 68% with children aged under 12 have used a head lice treatment in the past year.

 Head lice and nits are unwanted visitors, but very common ones for most children.
 Don't despair – we can help.

-If you don't, you run the risk of your now lice-free child being re-infected by someone they gave the lice to.
+If you don't, you run the risk of your newly lice-free child being re-infected by someone they gave the lice to.

 Treat head lice as soon as you see a live one.
 Check all the family and treat anyone who has lice.